 Our guides on puppy housetraining, preparing for vet visits and basic training all apply.
 But things can get slightly trickier when it comes to preventing separation anxiety since you're home a lot of the time.

-Preventing separation anxiety when you work from home
+Preventing puppy and kitten separation anxiety when you work from home

 If you're around your puppy all the time, they'll get attached and feel anxious when you're not around.
 Separation anxiety happens when your puppy, for whatever reason, doesn't gain enough confidence to operate alone and feels afraid and stressed without you.